 Human and animal data indicate that soluble chloroplatinates are sensitising agents.
 SCOEL is of the opinion that health-based occupational exposure limits can be recommended for allergens if adequate data on the existence of a threshold are present for the compound concerned.
-For the sensitising properties of ammonium hexachloroplatinate, the five-year prospective cohort study by Merget and co-workers (2000; 2001; Merget, 2000) provides reliable and valid data with respect to a threshold.
-Therefore, the results of this study are used as a starting point for deriving a health-based OEL.

-In the Merget study, sensitisation occurred in workers exposed to median levels of ca. 180 ng/m (25 and 75% percentiles: ca. 100 and 350 ng/m; personal air sampling) but not at levels below 10 ng/m (area sampling).
-However, SCOEL considered the study inappropriate to derive a reliable OEL for soluble chloroplatinates.

-The data from Linnett and Hughes (1999) indicated that exposure to levels of tetraammineplatinum dichloride mostly below 0.5 $\mu g/m^3$ but occasionally higher than 2 or 10 $\mu g/m^3$ does not result in allergic reactions.
-However, these data cannot be used for deriving an OEL for soluble platinum compounds because a no-effect level could be (much) higher than 10 $\mu g/m^3$ .
+For the sensitising properties of ammonium hexachloroplatinate, the five-year prospective cohort study by Merget and co-workers (2000; 2001; Merget, 2000) suggest that at exposure levels below 10 ng/m3 sensitisation is not to be expected.
+SCOEL noted, however, the lack of quantification of peak exposures, that high exposures may have occurred in the past which could have contributed to the sensitisation cases, that the exposure estimates were not based on personal sampling and the highly variable exposures, all of which may have lead to unreliable exposure estimates.
+The data from Linnett and Hughes (1999) and Steinfort et al., (2008) indicated that exposure to levels of tetraammineplatinum dichloride mostly below 0.5 μ g/m3 but occasionally higher than 2 or 10 μ g/m3 does not result in allergic reactions.
+However, these data cannot be used for deriving an OEL for soluble platinum compounds because a noeffect level could be (much) higher than 10 μ g/m3.